abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 ## Conclusion

-In this article, I have showed you how to compress and/or resize images with ABP Framework's Image Manipulation System by just defining some attributes to top of the controller actions.
+In this article, I have shown you how to compress and/or resize images with ABP Framework's Image Manipulation System by just defining some attributes to the top of the controller actions.

-Also, I have showed that you can use BLOB Storing System to store file contents and compress/resize images before saving them into BLOB Storages thanks to the image resizers/compressors that provided by ABP Framework.
+Also, I have shown that you can use BLOB Storing System to store file contents and compress/resize images before saving them into BLOB Storages thanks to the image resizers/compressors provided by ABP Framework.

 ## See Also